Moffein/RiskyFixes/README.md

 - Small holdouts always charge at full speed if 1 player is in the radius.
 	- Affects Moon Escape and Void Fields.
 	- Moon Pillars and Void Signals already have this behavior enabled.
+- Fixed multiple Gold Shrines being able to spawn on the same stage.

 ## Item Fixes